CohortOne/SummativeProject/Team 1/readme.txt

 Application is now able to maintain Employees, Customers, Vehicles, and Hires.
 More enhancement needed on Navigation, and fee computation automation.

+carDate 02-15.zip
+2021-02-15:
+1. Hire.java: added DailyRate for hire fee computation.
+This is because Vehicle.dailyRate may be updated while a Vehicle is on hire.
+The old rate should be used for that hire.
+2. HireController: added function to Hire and Return vehicles, and function to compute hire fee.
+3. VehicleController.java: Catch database save/update exception to display error message to user.
+4. CustomerController.java: Catch database save/update exception to display error message to user.
+5. BusinessConfig.java: added effective date and extra-time surcharge.
+This class is not in use yet.
+6. 4 .html, general enhancement.
+7. sql_script to adapt to database changes.

+Application is now able to fully function.
+Further enhancement needed:
+1. Filters for all web pages to help locate customers or pick vehicles.
+2. Replace large text labeled buttons with small icon buttons, add tool-tips.
+Streamline buttons.
+3. Design more fluid navigation.
+4. How to upload, store, display, delete Customer driving license and Vehicle pictures.
+5. Generation of invoice.